venturesoft/EmporiumsNewClothes/README.md

     openssl pkcs12 -in cert.p12 -out cert.pem -nodes -clcerts

 #### Set up SSL
 Apple Pay requires your site to be hosted over HTTPS.
 Generate your SSL certificate, and if required obtain intermediary certificates.
-Name the certificate bundle `bundle.crt` and name the key `private.key` and place them in a local directory e.g. `/home/user/private/EmporiumsNewClothes`
+Name the certificate bundle `bundle.crt` and name the key `private.key` and place them in the same local directory e.g. `/home/user/private/EmporiumsNewClothes`

 #### Download the Apple domain association file
 Apple uses a file to verify ownership of your domain e.g. `apple-developer-merchantid-domain-association`.
-Download this file and add it to a directory named `verification` in your local directory e.g. `/home/user/private/EmporiumsNewClothes/verification`
+Download this file and place it in a directory named `verification` in the local directory e.g. `/home/user/private/EmporiumsNewClothes/verification`

 #### Run the example
 ```